-- 1 vanilla bean or 1 tsp vanilla paste or natural vanilla extract
+- 1 vanilla bean or 1 teaspoon vanilla paste or natural vanilla extract

 - Wash figs and trim stems before roughly chopping and adding to a large saucepan.
 I quartered my figs as I wanted there to be large chunks of fruit in the finished jam.
 If you prefer a smoother texture then chop your figs smaller.